Amazon Alexa is getting a dedicated 'whisper' mode

 Sweet nothings

-I for one welcome our new digital overlords, and am fondly looking forward to the day when I can sneak out of bed for a midnight snack, and quietly whisper "Alexa, warm up this slice of chocolate cake” to the microwave while my family remains blissfully none-the-wiser.
-What a beautiful age we live in.
+We for one welcome our new digital overlords, and we're looking forward to the day when we can sneak out of bed for a midnight snack, and quietly whisper ”Alexa, warm up this slice of chocolate cake” to the microwave without disturbing the rest of the household.